revagomes/website/designs/blog/17-node-knockout-natural.md

-# Countdown to KO #17: Node.js Knockout Natural
+# Countdown to KO #17: Natural Language Processing with Natural

 *This is the 17th in series of posts leading up [Node.js Knockout][1], and covers using [natural][] in your node app.
 This post was written